It Started with a Lump

 I heard the words “stage two breast cancer” but couldn’t absorb them.
 I thought it was a mistake, praying that someone got it wrong.

-I was then referred to Roswell Park Cancer Institute.
+I was then referred to Roswell Park Comprehensive Cancer Center.
 My doctor said it was the only place to go, and looking back, I have to agree.
 My surgical oncologist and the comprehensive care I received at Roswell Park were exceptional.

 My path to recovery, however, was daunting.
 Treatment included eight rounds of chemotherapy to shrink the tumor, followed by a lumpectomy and 45 sessions of radiation.
 I finished treatment in April 2012, and today, I am cancer-free and deeply committed to a cause close to my heart.